 Batting average is a measure of how well a team is hitting.
 Earned run average is a measure of how well a team is pitching (There is a table of baseball term/abbreviations on the DAH Data page).
 Each student has been assigned a year to use for the following analysis of baseball statistics (see www.staley-classes.org website under the stats column Exam 2 Do-At-Home Data).

+1. Compare with Given Distribution.
+If the long term density curve for major league team-batting-averages is a normal distribution with mean .267 and standard deviation .01 then a.
+What batting average would we expect San Diego needs to be in the top 40% of major league teams?
+(Based on our hypothetical normal distribution)

+b.
+What team batting average would you expect to be Q1?
+Q3?

+c.
+What percent of teams (over many years) would we expect to have a higher batting average than San Diego had in your assigned year?

+d.
+Same question as above for Boston.

-For your individual year, do the following:
+For your assigned year, do the following:

-- 1. Collect Data.
+2. Collect Data.
 Make a table with the following columns: team, batting average, earned run average, and win percentage.
 You will need to use more than one column to compute the win percentage.
-Print out the table along with your explanation of how you computed the win percentage. - 2.
-Standardized Scores.
+Print out the table along with your explanation of how you computed the win percentage.
+Be sure to check your data table for accuracy.

+3. Standardized Scores.
 Use your data table to compute means and standard deviations and then use those to compute z-scores for team-batting-averages, team-earned-run-averages and win percentages.
-Add the z-scores as columns to your table and print out the result. - 3.
-Compare with Given Distribution.
-If the long term density curve for team-batting-averages is a normal distribution with mean .267 and standard deviation .01 then (using the data for your year): - a.
-What percent of teams (over many years) would we expect to have a higher batting average than San Diego? - b.
-Same question as above for Boston. - c.
-What batting average would we expect San Diego needs to be in the top 40% of major league teams?
-(Based on our hypothetical normal distribution) - d.
-What team batting average would you expect to be Q1?
-Q3? - 4.
-Predicting Wins from Batting Average.
-Using the data for your year: make a scatterplot with batting average as the explanatory variable and win percentage as the response variable.
-Print out your scatterplot. - a.
-What is the correlation of batting average to win percentage? - b.
-Find the linear regression of win percentage to batting average. - c.
-Based on your regression analysis-if the Padres had been able to increase their team-batting-average by .005 (one half of one percent) how much would their win percentage have increased? - 5.
-Predicting Wins from ERA.
-Using the data for your year: make a scatterplot with team-earned-run-average as the explanatory variable and win percentage as the response variable.
-Print out your scatterplot - a.
-What is the correlation of team-earned-run-average to win percentage? - b.
-Find the linear regression of win percentage to team-earned-run-average. - c.
-Bases on your regression analysis-if the Padres had been able to decrease their team-earned-run-average by .100 how much would their win percentage have increased? - 6.
-Conclusions?
-Considering your analysis in questions 4 and 5 above how would you rate the baseball saying "Good pitching always beats good hitting."
+Add the z-scores as columns to your table and print out the result.

+4. Predicting Wins from Batting Average.
+Using the data for your year, make a scatterplot with batting average as the explanatory variable and win percentage as the response variable.
+Print out your scatterplot.

+a.
+What is the correlation of batting average to win percentage?

+b.
+Find the linear regression of win percentage to batting average.

+c.
+Based on your regression analysis-if a team had been able to increase their team-batting-average by .005 (one half of one percent) how much would we expect their win percentage have increased?

+5. Predicting Wins from ERA.
+Using the data for your year, make a scatterplot with team-earned-run-average as the explanatory variable and win percentage as the response variable.
+Print out your scatterplot a.
+What is the correlation of team-earned-run-average to win percentage?

+b.
+Find the linear regression of win percentage to team-earned-run-average.

+c.
+Bases on your regression analysis-if a team had been able to decrease their team-earned-run-average by .100 how much would we expect their win percentage have increased?

+6. Conclusions?
+Considering your analysis in questions 4 and 5, which is better at explaining the variation in win percentage-team-earned-run-average or team-batting-average?
+How much better? (i.e. quantify your answer in terms of variation).